flomuedev/lazyhci/README.md

-# summarize - helper scripts for lazy researchers
+# lazyhci - helper scripts for lazy researchers
 This package is a compilation of functions written over the years for fast and easy exploration of data gathered in scientific experiments.
 The methods can support you in the areas of plotting and analysis.

 ## Plotting